Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Boot Sequence for eMMC Boot Mode
 ================================

 To configure the design for the eMMC boot mode, see eMMC Boot Mode Configuration.
-This section demonstrates the boot sequence for the emmc boot mode.
+This section demonstrates the boot sequence for the eMMC boot mode.
 For this, you need to connect an eMMC daughter card (part number X-EBM-02, REV_A02) as shown in the following figure:

 .. image:: ./media/X-EBM-02_emmc_Daughter_card.jpg